wcm-io-devops/conga-aem-plugin/src/site/markdown/handlebars-helpers.md

     }
 ```

-### aemTenantsCloudManagerConditional
+### httpdCloudManagerConditional, withAllCloudManagerConditional

-Used to build conditional sling mapping definitions for AEM cloud service with a sling dispatcher configuration.
-See [CONGA AEM Definitions][aem-definitions] for an usage example.
+Used to build envrionment-conditional  configuration sections for AEM cloud service.